-Understanding the differences between Gen-X and Millennials as people, will help you hire and retain the best staff.
+Understanding the differences between Gen-X and Millennials will help you hire better.

 The Millennials reached a milestone last year.

 A Pew Research Study indicated that they surpassed Gen-X and became the largest share of the American workforce’ at 53.5 million strong.